-A student may obtain access to their final exam, as well as all other material submitted by, but not returned to, the student and for which a mark has been assigned.
-This may be supervised access to, or a copy of, the final examination paper or other coursework.
-The student should contact the instructor to arrange for formal access to their final exam or other coursework.
-Students who require assistance with requesting formal access to a deliverable should contact the Commerce Office.
+A student may obtain access to their final exam as part of an appeal process.
+This may be supervised access to, or a copy of, the final examination paper.
+The student should contact the Program Manager to arrange for formal access to their final exam.
+For more information see Appeals of Grades.

-6.6.1.3 Access to Examination Question Papers
+Access to Examination Question Papers

-For reference purposes, final examination question papers will normally be made available by the end of September (for the previous academic year) to students through their publication in the Exambank, which is available online.
-Exemptions from the policy for particular examination question papers may be granted by the Associate Dean, Undergraduate (or delegate) only in exceptional circumstances and only on an annual basis, on the written request of the instructor, with the signed approval of the Associate Dean, Undergraduate (or delegate).
+For reference purposes, final examination question papers will normally be made available by the end of September (for the previous academic year) to students through their publication in the ExamBank, which is available online.
+Exemptions from the policy for particular examination question papers may be granted by the Executive Director (or delegate) only in exceptional circumstances and only on an annual basis, on the written request of the instructor, with the signed approval of the Executive Director (or delegate).

-6.6.2 Tests and Examinations in the Last Two Weeks of Classes
+Tests and Examinations in the Last Two Weeks of Classes

-In order to not interfere with the prescribed number of weeks of instruction and to encourage good attendance in classes during the last two (2) weeks of classes, instructors shall not schedule major tests or guizzes during this period in either the fall or winter terms.
+In order to not interfere with the prescribed number of weeks of instruction and to encourage good attendance in classes during the last two (2) weeks of classes, instructors shall not schedule major tests or quizzes during this period in either the fall or winter terms.